 Whether your role is a sales manager, account executive, BDR, or SDR, timing can be everything in the sales process.
 Getting the right message to your prospect at the right time will often make or break a deal, especially during the holidays when time is of the essence.

 Sales velocity is often contingent upon one or two key decision-makers taking action within their organization to pitch your solution to their boss.
 Getting this action in motion before end-of-quarter can be much easier with a thoughtful gift.
 Explore these corporate gifting email templates for ideas of how to position your ask in a clever, authentic way.
+Also, explore our gift email templates for prospecting to elevate your outreach strategy when connecting with potential clients.

 Schedules get overloaded with parties, events, and time away from the office during the holiday season.
 With all the distractions, even your champions may be slower to respond.
 Sales gifting use cases extend wide and far—a well-placed gift and personal note can help remind them that you are there to answer any questions they might have, and encourage them to reach out to you.